Mark Twain: Later writing

-Twain produced President Ulysses S. Grant's Memoirs through his fledgling publishing house, Charles L. Webster & Company, which he co-owned with Charles L. Webster, his nephew by marriage.
+Twain produced President Ulysses S. Grant's Memoirs through his fledgling publishing house, Charles L. Webster and Company, which he co-owned with Charles L. Webster, his nephew by marriage.

-At this time he also wrote "The Private History of a Campaign That Failed" for The Century Magazine.
+At this time, Twain also wrote "The Private History of a Campaign That Failed" for The Century Magazine.
 This piece detailed his two-week stint in a Confederate militia during the Civil War.
-He next focused on A Connecticut Yankee in King Arthur's Court, written with the same historical fiction style as The Prince and the Pauper.
-A Connecticut Yankee showed the absurdities of political and social norms by setting them in the court of King Arthur.
+Twain next focused on A Connecticut Yankee in King Arthur's Court, written with the same historical fiction style as The Prince and the Pauper.
+A Connecticut Yankee shows the absurdities of political and social norms by setting them in the court of King Arthur.
 The book was started in December 1885, then shelved a few months later until the summer of 1887, and eventually finished in the spring of 1889.

-His next large-scale work was Pudd'nhead Wilson, which he wrote rapidly, as he was desperately trying to stave off bankruptcy.
+Twain's next large-scale work was Pudd'nhead Wilson, which he wrote rapidly, as he was desperately trying to stave off bankruptcy.
 From November 12 to December 14, 1893, Twain wrote 60,000 words for the novel.
 Critics have pointed to this rushed completion as the cause of the novel's rough organization and constant disruption of the plot.
 This novel also contains the tale of two boys born on the same day who switch positions in life, like The Prince and the Pauper.
-It was first published serially in Century Magazine and, when it was finally published in book form, Pudd'nhead Wilson appeared as the main title; however, the "subtitles" make the entire title read: The Tragedy of Pudd'nhead Wilson and the Comedy of The Extraordinary Twins.
+It was first published serially in Century Magazine, and when it was finally published in book form, Pudd'nhead Wilson appeared as the main title; however, the "subtitles" make the entire title read The Tragedy of Pudd'nhead Wilson and the Comedy of The Extraordinary Twins.

 Twain's next venture was a work of straight fiction that he called Personal Recollections of Joan of Arc and dedicated to his wife.
-He had long said that this was the work that he was most proud of, despite the criticism that he received for it.
-The book had been a dream of his since childhood, and he claimed that he had found a manuscript detailing the life of Joan of Arc when he was an adolescent.
-This was another piece that he was convinced would save his publishing company.
-His financial adviser Henry Huttleston Rogers quashed that idea and got Twain out of that business altogether, but the book was published nonetheless.
+Twain said a year before his death that this was the work that he was most proud of, despite the criticism that he received for it, writing: "I like Joan of Arc best of all my books; and it is the best; I know it perfectly well.
+And besides, it furnished me seven times the pleasure afforded me by any of the others; twelve years of preparation, and two years of writing.
+The others needed no preparation and got none."
+The book had been a dream of Twain's since childhood, and he claimed that he had found a manuscript detailing the life of Joan of Arc when Twain was an adolescent.
+It was written at the time of his bankruptcy and Twain was convinced that it would save his financial disposition.
+Twain specifically insisted it to be an anonymous publication so that readers would take it as a serious historical account.
+With the help of his financial adviser Henry Huttleston Rogers, it was published anonymously in serials in the Harper's Magazine in 1895.